Kamala Harris backs Harrison's quest to unseat Graham in SC

 Harrison’s campaign said he has also been endorsed by Rev. Jesse Jackson and many members of Congress, including Congressional Black Caucus Chairwoman Karen Bass and House Democratic Caucus Chairman Hakeem Jeffries.

-Earlier this year, Harrison became the party's presumptive nominee when economist Gloria Bromell Tinubu suspended her campaign and endorsed him.
-His campaign told AP that Harrison planned to file his paperwork in Columbia later Monday, the beginning of the two-week filing period for the U.S. Senate race.
+Earlier this year, Harrison became the party’s presumptive nominee when economist Gloria Bromell Tinubu suspended her campaign and endorsed him.
+Harrison officially submitted filing paperwork for his candidacy Monday, the beginning of the two-week filing period for the U.S. Senate race.

 Harrison, 44, has posted record fundraising figures in the race, which he has said it would take $10 million to win.
 Last spring, he received backing from the Democratic Senatorial Campaign Committee, support that brought the promise of help with fundraising and grassroots organizing, both of which would be crucial in trying to flip a Senate seat in the deeply red state.